MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-with-script-on-Windows.md

 There are steps required to create a CNTK development environment on your machine:

   * Installation of required tools
-    * Visual Studio 2015 Update 3
+    * Visual Studio 2017
-    * NVIDIA CUDA 8
+    * NVIDIA CUDA 9.0
     * Git
     * Clone the CNTK Source code
   * Running the developer installation script